American Heart Association Administrative Associate - Mid Market in Austin, Texas

 Want to help get your resume to the top?
 Take a look at the experience we require:

-Must be able to occasionally lift 25 lbs.
+Must be able to occasionally lift 25 lbs with or without assistance.

 Must be able to travel 8-12 times per year, up to three nights per trip.
 (Schedule provided in advance; expenses covered.)